 A few quarters down the line, it will be interesting to see how the havoc caused by COVID-19 and the upcoming global recession will push enterprises to embrace more agile technology like SaaS.
 Software-as-a-Service will certainly play a major role in transforming several industries worldwide, especially the supply chain and logistics space.

 Locus helps supply chain enterprises gain the competitive edge with AI-based logistics solutions.
-Start your free two-month trial with Locus QuickStart now.
+Schedule your free demo with Locus experts now.